Bookkeeping: Single-entry system

 The primary bookkeeping record in single-entry bookkeeping is the cash book, which is similar to a checking account register (in UK: cheque account, current account), except all entries are allocated among several categories of income and expense accounts.
 Separate account records are maintained for petty cash, accounts payable and accounts receivable, and other relevant transactions such as inventory and travel expenses.
 To save time and avoid the errors of manual calculations, single-entry bookkeeping can be done today with do-it-yourself bookkeeping software.

 Double-entry system

 A double-entry bookkeeping system is a set of rules for recording financial information in a financial accounting system in which every transaction or event changes at least two different ledger accounts.

+Method

+Cash Accounting

+The Cash-Based System of Accounting (or Cash Basis Accounting) is a simplified method of financial record-keeping that determines a company's profit based on the actual cash flow.
+The cash-based system of accounting records revenues when cash is received and expenses when cash is paid out, simplifying profit calculation for smaller entities (smaller businesses, freelancers, and sole proprietorships) by focusing purely on the actual movement of money.
+This method provides a clear view of current liquidity (cash on hand), but it does not necessarily reflect the true economic position (e.g., outstanding invoices or liabilities).

+Accrual Accounting

+The accrual basis method, which is the required standard under Generally Accepted Accounting Principles (GAAP), records income when it is earned and expenses when they are incurred, regardless of when the cash is actually exchanged, providing a more accurate picture of a company's financial performance.
+The accrual-basis system offers a more accurate view of a business's profitability and success by matching revenues and expenses in the correct period, which enhances forecasting accuracy, enables better strategic decisions on resource management and growth, and increases transparency and credibility for stakeholders.

 Daybooks

 A daybook is a descriptive and chronological (diary-like) record of day-to-day financial transactions; it is also called a book of original entry.
 The daybook's details must be transcribed formally into journals to enable posting to ledgers.
 Daybooks include: